Serind/PocketID/docs/android/index.md

 PocketID provides the necessary interface to interact with Smart Contracts through the sdk.
 Please refer to this [document](https://learn.aion.network/docs/what-is-a-smart-contract) for more info.

+> See the [Sample App](https://github.com/Serind/PocketID/tree/master/samples/AndroidSample) for a basic example implementation of Smart Contracts.

 !!! info "Note"

     All of the api in this section will broadcast the success/failure event along with extra data.